VanLoo-lab/ascat/LogRcorrection/README.md

 # GC correction file creation

 The script *createGCcontentFile.R* can help you create the input for ASCAT’s GC correction for any platform (both array and sequencing data).
-Please note that this can be quite CPU intensive so should be run on a HPC.
+Please note that this can be quite CPU/memory intensive so should be run on a HPC.
 R dependencies: *doParallel*, *foreach* and *Biostrings*.

 `Rscript createGCcontentFile.R SNPpos CORES REF`